Burning of yard waste is authorized with a permit between January 15th and May 1st. Please click here for more

 - If an occupant is ill the inspection will be rescheduled for a later date.

 - The Inspector will wear an N95 mask, eye protection and gloves throughout the inspection.

 - New Smoke Detector requirements are in effect as of December 1st, 2016.
-See our smoke and Carbon Monoxide detector guidelines for more information.
+See our smoke and Carbon Monoxide alarm guidelines for more information.

 - Read more about changes related to outside cooking and recreational fires.